Armouti111/Hello-World/README.md

    Hi my name is rayyan,

-         I am from jordan and I like to try various types of food around the world.
+         I am from jordan from amman and I like to try various types of food around the world.